drvinceknight/amwoss/README.md

 have a number of possible clashes.
 This is done by formulating and solving a linear programming problem.

 A theoretic description of linear programming is given.
-The Simplex algorithm is described and linear algebraic as well as classic formulations are explained.
+Intuitive ideas that lead to solutions approaches  are described.
+Direct and linear algebraic formulations are explained.
-% TODO @geraint Is "classic formulation" the right wording here?

-The Python solution makes use of the Pulp library which corresponds to the classic formulation of the problem.
-The R solution uses the ROI library which requires inputs from the linear algebraic formulation.
+The Python solution makes use of the Pulp library which corresponds to the direct formulation of the problem.
+The R solution uses the ROI library which requires the linear algebraic formulation.

 ## Chapter 9: Heuristics

 This chapter identifies the best delivery route for a delivery company.
-This is a traditional travelling salesman problem which is solved using a neighbourhood search algorithm.
-This is one type of heuristic algorithm which does not guarantee optimality but can often perform better in practice than optimal approaches.
+This is a traditional travelling salesman problem which aims to find a route that minimises the total distance travelled.

-A theoretic description of neighbourhood search is given and specific consideration of the state of the art "2-opt" algorithm.
+A theoretic description of neighbourhood search and a specific consideration of the "2-opt" algorithm are given.
+These are types of heuristic algorithms which may not guarantee optimality but can often perform better in practice than exact approaches.

-Both solution approaches are done using the standard library so no specific libraries are used.
-Although Numpy is used in Python it is not necessary.
+The standard Python library and base R are used to build these algorithms.

 ## Create the Conda environment: